Alexandria Ocasio-Cortez: Middle East

-Israel-Palestine
+Israel–Palestine

-Ocasio-Cortez supports a two-state solution and opposes the occupation of the West Bank.
+Ocasio-Cortez supports a two-state solution to the Israeli–Palestinian conflict and opposes the occupation of the West Bank.
 She was one of 17 representatives to vote against a resolution condemning the Global Boycott, Divestment, and Sanctions Movement.
 She was also one of nine progressive Democrats to vote against a resolution that read "the State of Israel is not a racist or apartheid state" and "the United States will always be a staunch partner and supporter of Israel".
+In 2021, she said of Israel, "Apartheid states aren't democracies."

 Ocasio-Cortez condemned the October 7 attacks, calling them "horrifying attacks against innocent civilians".
-She has called Israel's subsequent assault on Gaza and the Gaza Strip famine a genocide and advocates for halting offensive weapons transfers to Israel because of it.
-In 2025, Ocasio-Cortez sponsored the "Block the Bombs Act", which would stop the U.S. from providing Israel with multiple offensive weapons.
-However, she distinguishes between "offensive" weapons and "defensive" weapons, including the Iron Dome, and does not support ending funding for defensive weapons.
-She abruptly changed her vote from "no" to "present" on a bill providing funding for the Iron Dome in September 2021, and voted against an amendment that would have ended Iron Dome funding in July 2025.
-In both instances she faced significant criticism from the left for her votes.
+She has called Israel's subsequent assault on Gaza and the Gaza Strip famine a genocide and advocates halting weapons transfers to Israel because of it.
+In May 2025, Ocasio-Cortez cosponsored the Block the Bombs Act, which would restrict transfers of specified defense articles and defense services to Israel.

+In September 2021, Ocasio-Cortez abruptly changed her vote from "no" to "present" on a bill providing funding for the Iron Dome, and in July 2025 she voted against an amendment that would have cut $500 million in Iron Dome funding, but also against the overall defense spending bill that included the Iron Dome funding, and maintains that she has never voted for aid to Israel.
+In both instances she faced criticism from the left for her votes.
+At a March 2026 NYC-DSA forum, Ocasio-Cortez committed not to vote to fund weapons for Israel.
+She has said the U.S. should not give Israel defensive weapons when it is "well able to fund" them, and that all military aid must be "consistent with the Leahy amendment", which restricts assistance to foreign security-force units credibly implicated in gross human-rights violations.